-EURAXESS Poland supports researchers coming to Poland by providing practical personalised information related to entry conditions, administrative procedures and life in Poland.
-Our website is an information point for internationally mobile researchers wishing to come to our country.
+EURAXESS Poland supports international researchers and their families coming to Poland by providing personalised information related to entry conditions, administrative procedures and life in Poland.
+Our website is an information point with practical information on their relocation to our country.

 stories of RESEARCHERS in poland

 I came to Poland with my family to join Prof. Piotr Sułkowski's group at the Faculty of Physics at the University of Warsaw.
 I was employed as a postdoctoral researcher for his project "Quantum Fields and Knot Homologies" funded by European Research Council, which aims to tackle fundamental questions that lie at the interface of quantum field theory, string theory and knot theory.

 After completing my PhD in the Netherlands, I came to Warsaw, Poland, for a postdoc position at the Institute of Mathematics of the Polish Academy of Sciences.
 Since I am a European citizen, securing a visa for myself was not a problem.
 However, my fiancée is from the United States and it was much more of a fuss to obtain a residence permit for her, mainly because we are not yet married.
 We were in the process of going through all the paperwork and trying to figure out how to proceed when someone recommended that we contact Monika Zaremba from EURAXESS Centre in Warsaw.